 - What is meaningful to you?
-How are you making a difference in the world? - What does that indicate about your own personal why?
+How are you making a difference in the world? - What does that inform about your own personal why?
 How does this motivate you? - Imagine yourself on your 80th birthday.
 What do you hope people say about you?
-What are you doing today to make this happen?
+What are you doing today for this to happen?